It is estimated that up to 1 in 10 Australians will have a seizure at some stage in their life but not all of these are diagnosed as epilepsy.

 Whatever the seizure type, SE is regarded as a medical emergency and can be life threatening or have long term consequences if it is not treated quickly.
 Studies show that it is unlikely that a prolonged or cluster seizures will stop after 5-10 minutes (without giving medication) and the best outcome is when an emergency seizure medication can be given as soon as possible.

 The sooner medication is given, the more likely the seizures are to stop and the better the outcome is for the person.
-This is why some people have medication prescribed to be given by caregivers, outside the hospital setting, before an ambulance arrives.
+This is why some people have medication prescribed to be given outside the hospital setting, by caregivers, before an ambulance arrives.

 Causes of Status Epilepticus [i]

 SE can happen in people with and without epilepsy.
-Sometimes it is the first seizure the person has ever had, sometimes it is caused by a medical condition, or it may happen in someone with epilepsy or an epilepsy syndrome.
+Sometimes it is the first seizure the person ever has, sometimes it is caused by a medical condition, or it may happen in someone with epilepsy or an epilepsy syndrome.
 Up to 5% of adults and 10-25% of children with epilepsy will have one episode of SE.

 The main causes of SE are having epilepsy, febrile seizures, and stroke but there are many other causes, which include: [ii]